 On the one hand, such an assignment whereby the assignee takes over the further implementation of the contract requires the prior written consent of the contracting authority, formalised through an addendum of the contract.
 As the initial contractor, the assignor, obtained the contract through a public procurement procedure, the contracting authority, when giving its consent, has to assure that the assignment is not a way to circumvent that award procedure.
 For this reason, the assignee must, for instance, equally satisfy the eligibility and exclusion criteria applicable for the award of the contract.
 For the same reason, the assignment must, as a rule, not alter the unit prices and contract conditions of the initial contract.
 As a result, the addendum formalising the transfer of the contract will often be limited to a mere modification of the contractor's identity and bank account details.
-While such an addendum is to be signed by the contracting authority, the assignor and the assignee, often the assignor and assignee will lay down the arrangements between them in a separate deed to which the contracting authority is and should not be a party.
+While such an addendum is to be signed by the contracting authority, the assignment and the assignment the assignment must, as a rule, not alter the unit prices and contract will often be limited to a mere modification of the contractor's identity and bank account details.
+While such an assignor and assignee will lay down the arrangements between them in a separate deed to which the contracting authority is and should not be a party.